sandeeppsunny/Blockchain-Implementation-Java/README.md

-This is a simple implementation of a blockchain in Java.
+This is a simple implementation of blockchain in Java.

 ## Getting started